jefjesuswt/project-karin/packages/cli/README.md

 ### Create New Project

-The `new` command creates a new Karin-JS project with an interactive setup:
+The `new` command creates a new Karin project with an interactive setup:

 ```bash
 # Interactive mode (recommended)